-Malingering often occurs in the work environment.
-It also occurs when there are legal disputes that involve money and medical issues.
+Malingering is most common in the school or work environment.
+It tends to occurs when there are legal disputes that involve money and medical issues.

 Malingering is not a mental disorder.
 It can be prevented by making the decision not to exaggerate or make up symptoms for personal gain.

-Greer S, Chambliss L. What physical exam techniques are useful to detect malingering?
+Greer S, Chambliss L, Mackler L, Huber T. What physical exam techniques are useful to detect malingering?